chandler-barlow/Node-Excercise-Tracking-API/README.md

 ```
 docker-compose up -d
 ```
-or if you want to see the console logs from the server ( The server logs all requests to console with morgan so the logs are pretty informative)
+Or if you want to see the console logs from the server while it's running.

 ```
 docker-compose up
 ```

+The server logs all requests to console with morgan so the logs are pretty informative.
+<br/>I recommend enabling that just to see if your requests are being recieved.

+#Ports

 The only exposed port is 3000, if you want to change the port check the dockerfile documentation included.

-To make a request use
+<br/>To make a request use

 ```
 http://localhost:3000/